Skip to main content

 This is a new service - your feedback will help us to improve it.

-Regions affected include the East Midlands, North East, North West, West Midlands and Yorkshire and The Humber from 6am Friday 13 February until 8am Monday 16 February.
+Regions affected include the East Midlands, East of England, London, South East and South West from 12pm Saturday 4 July until 5pm Wednesday 8 July.
 For more information, please see the Weather health alerts page.

 Entry title: